-The first batch of blood orange sorbet I ever made was based on a recipe posted on Shauna Ahern’s blog, www.glutenfreegirl.com.
+The first batch of blood orange sorbet I ever made was based on a recipe posted by Shauna Ahern.
 It was an amazing, bright flavor to have kicking around my mouth in cold, wet January.
 This blood orange sorbet recipe is a bit simpler, but will still be the surprise you’re looking for in that mid-winter slump.–Molly Moon Neitzel

 LC Wowsa!
 Note

 Tartly sweet or sweetly tart?
 We can’t quite discern which best describes this stunning and simple blood orange sorbet.
 Not that it matters.
 What does matter, at least to us, is not just the perfectly balanced taste and the vibrant hue, but the utter versatility of this sorbet.
 Yes, you can simply scoop it into dishes as dessert or spoon it straight from the freezer container as a midnight nosh.
 But you can also blitz it with vodka in a blender as a naughty way to get your dose of Vitamin C. And you can divvy it among flutes and top it off with Prosecco as an inspired accompaniment to your morning paper and eggs.
 Now if you’ll excuse us, we’ve some sorbet to tend to…

 Blood Orange Sorbet

 - 1 cup granulated sugar, or less to taste